korotetskiy/Cloud_DevOps__Kharkiv_2022/Terraform/task.md

 }
 ```

-After configuring the module, ninitialize and apply the Terraform configuration:
+After configuring the module, ininitialize and apply the Terraform configuration:

 ```bash
 terraform init